-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2021

-We’ve often heard rumors outlining an electric Audi Sport model developed with a focus on performance; this is it.
+We’ve often heard rumors outlining an electric Audi Sport model developed with a focus on performance — this is it.
 The E-Tron GT concept introduced at the 2018 Los Angeles Auto Show will reach production with only minor changes.
 “We have never done a show car as close to series production as this,” Enzo Rothfuss, Audi’s head of interior design, told Digital Trends ahead of the car’s unveiling.
 What you see is pretty much what you’ll get.

 The stylish sheet metal hides a basic architecture shared with the Porsche Taycan, so it’s built on proven bones.
-The GT’s two electric motors join forces to deliver 590 horsepower, and send it from zero to 60 miles per hour in 3.5 seconds.
+The GT’s two electric motors join forces to deliver 590 horsepower and send it from zero to 60mph in 3.5 seconds.
 It will be worthy of joining the Audi Sport range, in other words.
 Look for it in showrooms in 2021.

 Audi Q4 E-Tron